 The Myth of Going Wide

 So, why go wide and not distribute to one platform and be apart of a programme like Kindle Unlimited?
-The idea behind going wide is, to not put all of your eggs in one basket.
+The idea of going wide is, to not put all of your eggs in one basket.
 It’s a dangerous game to play in business if you only have one source of income.
 It’s a risk and not one I recommend playing in business.
-It’s hard setting by up an income stream in business.
+It’s hard setting up an income stream in business.

 This leads me to ask an important question; Is publishing one book, a business?
 No, in order to have a sustainable business model you need a product or even better, products, buyers, and a means of distribution.
 Just like every new business the first time author faces one huge hurdle to selling books.
 This hurdle is obscurity.